Wavelet-Scattering Signatures of Fuzzy Dark Matter in Simulated 21 cm Brightness-Temperature Maps: Results

-In Figure~\ref{fig:wst_2nd} we present the redshift evolution of the second–order wavelet–scattering ratio, arranged on a triangular grid of wavelet scale pairs.
-This normalized ratio provides a compact, amplitude–factored summary of cross–scale couplings: it highlights how structures filtered at the reference band $j_1$ are modulated by broader bands $j_2$ while removing the band–limited power $S_1(j_1)$.
-Conceptually, $R(j_1,j_2)$ probes phase–coupling across wavelet scales in a way that is analogous to a bispectrum, but it is not equivalent to it.
-Because $R$ is built from localized wavelet moduli and normalized by $S_1(j_1)$, it aggregates triangles with fixed scale ratio into a low–variance, deformation–stable statistic that is robust to masking, beam effects, and finite–volume/windowing, while largely factoring out overall power.
-In practice, this yields tighter, more stable estimates than direct bispectrum measurements, which require enumerating many triangle configurations and are notoriously sensitive to binning choices and incomplete $uv$ coverage.
+In Figure~\ref{fig:wst_2nd} we present the redshift evolution of the second-order wavelet-scattering ratio, arranged on a triangular grid of wavelet scale pairs.
+This normalized ratio provides a compact, amplitude-factored summary of cross-scale couplings: it highlights how structures filtered at the reference band $j_1$ are modulated by broader bands $j_2$ while removing the band-limited power $S_1(j_1)$.
+Conceptually, $R(j_1,j_2)$ probes phase coupling across wavelet scales in a way that is analogous to a bispectrum, but it is not equivalent to it.
+Compared with direct bispectrum analyses \citep[e.g.][]{2017MNRAS.472.2436W,2018MNRAS.476.4007M,2016MNRAS.458.3003S,2017MNRAS.468.1542S}, WST-based ratios are expected to provide a compact and stable compression because the wavelet transform averages over localized scale and orientation information.
+A direct numerical comparison with bispectrum estimators is beyond the scope of this work.

 The top panels of Figure~\ref{fig:wst_2nd} vary the particle mass.
-Low–order cross–scale pairs show pronounced peaks and a clear separation between models, with the light FDM case ($m=10\times10^{-22}\,\mathrm{eV}$) departing most strongly from CDM.
-For pairs up to $(2,3)$ the tracks display a similar multi–peak structure in all models, accompanied by coherent shifts in peak phase and profile between CDM and FDM.
-From $(2,4)$ onward, however, the morphology changes and the number of peaks differs in both models, indicating that the dominant cross–scale couplings reorganize once a broader modulating band is involved.
+Low-order cross-scale pairs show pronounced peaks and a clear separation between models, with the light FDM case ($m_{22}=10$) departing most strongly from CDM.
+For pairs up to $(2,3)$ the tracks display a similar multi-peak structure in all models, accompanied by coherent shifts in peak phase and profile between CDM and FDM.
+From $(2,4)$ onward, however, the morphology changes and the number of peaks differs in both models, indicating that the dominant cross-scale couplings reorganize once a broader modulating band is involved.